Detailed Program

 BREAKOUT #2

-2.1 A) Local Municipal Champion: City of Windsor: Windsor-Essex Registered Early Childhood Educators Campaign & B) Local Municipal Champion: Northumberland Early Years Employment Initiative - EYEI Program
+2.1 A) Local Municipal Champion: WERECE: Windsor-Essex Registered Early Childhood Educators: A Local Approach to Recruitment and Retention & B) Local Municipal Champion: Northumberland Early Years Employment Initiative - EYEI Program

 2.2 A) Collaborating to Address Encampments: Assertive Street Outreach in Niagara & B) Peel's Asylum Claimant Response

-2.3 Meeting the Moment: Designing an Local End of Mortgage Strategy
+2.3 Meeting the Moment: Designing a Local End of Mortgage Strategy

 2.4 Reconciliation with Purpose, A Healing-Informed, Transformational, Collaborative, Framework to Become Urban Kin